 Deer poop is normally called “droppings” because they’re small pellets that the animal deposits in large numbers.
 They look very similar to the popular candy Raisinettes.
-That is, they’re about the size of a raisin with an ovular shape like an almond.
+That is, they’re about the size of a raisin with an oval shape like an almond.
 They’re greenish brown and may have bits of plant matter visible.

 Let’s go through what to look for when analyzing deer droppings and what that can tell you about the deer around you, from their eating and movement habits to their recent whereabouts.
-Then, to make sure you’ve really found deer droppings, we’ll go over the scat of other animals and how to tell it apart from deer poop.
+Then, to make sure you’ve really found deer droppings, we’ll go over the scat of other animals and how to tell it apart from deer poop pellets.

 Table of Contents